Subglottic stenosis: Surgery

 In severe cases, the condition frequently recurs after dilation, and the main treatment is open surgery.
 There are three main surgical procedures that are used when treating subglottic stenosis.
 These include endoscopy, open neck surgery, and tracheotomy.
 Endoscopic procedures include dilation via balloon or rigid, incision via laser, and stent placement.

 Other

 In mild cases, such as cases with only granuloma or thin, web-like tissue, dilation is able to remove the lesion.
 In severe cases, dilation and laser treatment only works temporarily, and the condition frequently recurs.
 Repeated procedures, especially stents, come with the risk of increasing the damaged area.
 Also, laser resection has a risk of damaging the cartilage underneath.
 For this reason, surgery is typically done.
 In addition to surgery, mitomycin can be applied topically and glucocorticoids can be injected.

+Steroid injections may be used as an initial treatment, or as an on-going maintenance treatment.
+The treatment involves injecting a steroid through your neck into your airway.
+The doctor will use local anesthesia to numb the neck, airway and nose.
+Typically, people who have this treatment have a series of injections every four to six weeks.

-Idiopathic cases are usually treated via endoscopic balloon dilation, and dilation may be improved by injecting corticosteroids.
-It is also the safest and main treatment in pregnant women.
+Idiopathic cases are usually treated via endoscopic balloon or laser dilation, and dilation may be improved by injecting corticosteroids.
+Endoscopic balloon dilation is the safest and main treatment in pregnant women.
 It allows dilation via noninvasive measures such as expanding a balloon catheter via ventilation.